Adesanya defends belt, Błachowicz wins title at UFC 253

 Jones vacated his belt three times during the ensuing nine years for doping offenses and criminal misbehaviors, but always reclaimed it.
 But he voluntarily relinquished the title earlier this year after lengthy negotiations over the future of his career with the UFC, apparently receiving the financial incentive to move to heavyweight.

-But Jones doesn’t have a fight booked at heavyweight, and Blachowicz isn’t buying the move.
+But Jones doesn’t have a fight booked at heavyweight, and Błachowicz isn’t buying the move.

-”Only one man is in my mind,” Blachowicz said. ”Jon Jones, where are you?
+“Only one man is in my mind,” Błachowicz said.
+“Jon Jones, where are you?
 Don’t be a quitter.
 This is how we do it in Poland.
 I’m waiting for you.”

 Reyes is a former college football player from Southern California who only recently devoted himself to the sport full-time, but his 12-0 start to his career landed him a title shot at Jones in February.
 Jones won their matchup by decision, but most observers thought Reyes had nearly pulled off the monumental upset, keeping him first in line for a second title shot when Jones vacated.